DaC00P/lesson_plan/node_quiz.md

 console.log(addEverything(myJsonTwo) === 23);
 ```

 5. This function is supposed to check if a number is prime or not.
 Remember, prime numbers are numbers that are divisible by 1 and itself, only.
 It has a bug.
-Please fix this bug so that the following test cases console.logs `true`
+Please fix this bug so that the following test cases console.logs `true`.
+Please do not change the code to use the `Math` module.
 ```
 function isPrime(number){
   for(var i = 0; i < number; i++) //should be i=2